Rugby - Eight changes for France for second test against Springboks

-DURBAN France coach Guy Noves effected eight changes on Thursday, naming a markedly strengthened squad for the second test against South Africa in Durban on Saturday.
+DURBAN (Reuters) - France coach Guy Noves effected eight changes on Thursday, naming a markedly strengthened squad for the second test against South Africa in Durban on Saturday.

 Captain Guilhem Guirado returned along with fellow front-rower Rabah Slimani after missing Saturday's defeat in Pretoria.